Siloa Chapel, Aberdare: 20th century

 Membership at Siloa numbered 501 in 1933 when R. Ifor Parry commenced his ministry.
 By 1954 the membership had fallen to 363, with a further sharp decline to 1961, when Parry resigned his ministry.

 In August 1969, the Reverend Aneurin Owen Roberts became the minister of Siloa.
 Services continued in Welsh and membership stabilized for some years, especially as families were warmly welcomed and the children were put in charge of one Sunday morning service every month.
 The Reverend Roberts was the main organizer on the Côr Mawr Caradog Centennial celebrations in October 1972.
 But the downward trend in chapel membership that was affecting the whole of Wales continued after a while and, from 1980, services have been held in the vestry due to the sharp decline in the number of churchgoers.
 In contrast to other churches in the valley, however, Siloa continued to function as a Welsh-language church, even after the retirement in 1987 of Reverend Roberts, Siloa's last full-time minister.

 21st century

-In March 2020, the chapel closed due to Covid 19 restrictions; in November 2020 the chapel decided not to re-open and the building was sold on.
+In March 2020, the chapel closed due to COVID 19 restrictions and in November 2020, the chapel decided not to re-open and the building was sold on.